 4. Pass the California Real Estate Salesperson Exam

-You will receive notice of your exam date, time, and location.
-The exam is given many locations, including Fresno, the Los Angeles area, Oakland, Sacramento, and San Diego.
+You’ll receive notice of your exam date, time, and location.
+The exam is offered in many locations, including Fresno, the Los Angeles area, Oakland, Sacramento, and San Diego.
 If you need to reschedule your exam, you may have to pay a rescheduling fee.

 The California salesperson exam consists of 150 questions.
-They are all multiple-choice questions, and you will be given three hours and 15 minutes to complete the exam.
+They are all multiple-choice questions, and you’ll be given three hours and 15 minutes to complete the exam.

-What Should I Bring When Taking the Exam?
+What Should I Bring When Taking the California Real Estate Exam?

 Bring two valid forms of ID.
 At least one needs to be a government-issued photo ID.
 Also, bring the registration confirmation that you received to take the exam.